Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 In the :ref:`tools<tools>` described below the user will typically select an **account name** which makes the account easier to identify.
 This is only a local alias, and is not used by the Concordium blockchain.
-The name is resolved to an address before interactions with the node.
+The name is resolved to an address before interactions with the :ref:`node<glossary-node>`.

 Initial account
 ---------------